martincostello/blog/source/2023-11-29-native-aot-make-dotnet-lambda-go-brr.md

 Maybe once it's been running for a month and I get my next AWS bill I can take a look comparing month-to-month to see if what the difference is in cost and metrics.
 To be honest though, I imagine I won't see a difference between `x86_64` and `arm64` in terms of cost, as the difference will be dwarfed by the decrease in cost from switching to native AoT. 📉💷

+## Removing Docker

+So while writing this blog post and reading the [native AoT documentation for cross-compilation][cross-compilation] again, I discovered that while cross-_platform_ compilation isn't supported, there is limited support for cross-_architecture_ compilation.
+There's an even a copy-paste example of how to set it up for Ubuntu 22.04, which is what the GitHub Actions `ubuntu-latest` hosted runner uses.
+Interesting. 😈

+This means that I can actually compile the application for `arm64` on the GitHub Actions `x86_64` runners, which means that the changes I made to use Docker are actually redundant.
+That's even better.
+I tested it out using the steps in the documentation [in this pull request][alexa-london-travel-975] and it seems to work perfectly fine, just the same as when compiled in an `arm64` Docker container.

+I've now removed the Dockerfile and the changes to the GitHub Actions workflow, and the Lambda is now back to being published as a native application directly from the GitHub Actions hosted runner for `ubuntu-latest`, just as it was before migrating to native AoT. 💫

 ## Summary

 All-in-all it was a fun learning experience converting my first .NET application to use native AoT.
 I learned about some of the limitations of native AoT, and in many cases how to covercome them.
 The net result of the changes are that my Lambda function is now faster, smaller, and cheaper to run that ever before - thanks .NET team!